Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Rest when you are tired.

-Take your medication exactly as instructed by your doctor.
+Take your medicine exactly as instructed by your doctor.

 Continue the coughing and deep breathing exercises that you learned in the hospital.